DeepLearnPhysics/lartpc_mlreco3d_tutorials/book/Code/Interaction.md

 ---

 # Interaction clustering, PID and primary particles
+Interaction clustering is done by another Graph Neural Network (GNN).
+Each node corresponds to a predicted particle.
+In addition to predicting which edge should be kept (i.e. the interaction clustering), the chain also predicts for each node a particle type (particle identification, PID) and a binary classification into primary/non-primary particles.
+We call *primary particles* the first particles to come out of an interaction vertex.

 ## Imports and configuration
 If needed, you can edit the path to `lartpc_mlreco3d` library and to the data folder.